continuouspipe/kube-status/README.md

 the following implementations exists:

 - `in-memory`.
 Will provide the cluster list from an environment variable.
 - `within-k8s`.
-Will provider the Kubernetes cluster in which kube-status is running.
+Will provide the Kubernetes cluster in which kube-status is running.
+- `continuous-pipe`.
+Will provide the Kubernetes clusters from all the clusters of all the teams you have access from [ContinuousPipe](https://continuouspipe.io).

 ```
 -cluster-provider=[provider]